-By examining the state’s Long-Term Industry and Occupational Projections, 2018-2028, we’ve determined that the following five industries will have the highest growth rates in Wyoming in the immediate years to come:
+By examining the state’s Long-Term Industry and Occupational Projections (2020-2030), we’ve determined that the following five industries will have some of the highest growth rates in Wyoming in the immediate years to come:

 The personal care and service industry is a broad sector that mostly focuses on consumer quality-of-life services throughout the lifespan.
 In Wyoming, the most common occupations in this sector are child care workers, animal caretakers, and exercise trainers.
 Other occupations include funeral attendants, makeup artists, skin care specialists, and gambling service workers.
-All jobs in this industry have an average salary of $31,590 in Wyoming.
+Jobs in this industry have an average salary of $32,740 in Wyoming.

 - Degree options: Associate in Cosmetology, Bachelor’s in Early Childhood Education, Bachelor’s in Recreation and Leisure, Bachelor’s in Funeral Service Management, Bachelor’s in Animal Behavior, Master’s in Leadership, Ph.D. in Exercise Physiology